Learning Cosmology from Nearest Neighbour Statistics: Introduction

 \section{Introduction}

-Within the standard model of cosmology, $\Lambda$CDM and its extensions, values of the cosmological parameters encode the fundamental properties of our Universe, ranging from the matter-energy content to the expansion history.
-Therefore, achieving sub-percent level precision in measuring these parameters is essential for a detailed understanding of the origin and evolution of the Universe.
-To this aim, the large-scale structure (LSS) of the Universe — the cosmic web traced by galaxies and halos — provides a rich and direct observable imprint of these parameters, making it a powerful probe for constraining cosmological parameters \citep[see, \textit{e.g.},][for recent studies]{EFTLSS_damico, EFTLSS_colas, Uhlemann_2020, Villaescusa_Navarro_2020, Gualdi_2021, Valgiannis_2021, Liu_2022, Ajani_2020}.
-This is one of the primary science objectives for many new and upcoming surveys, \textit{e.g.}, CMB-S4 \citep{CMBS4_22}, Roman Space Telescope \citep{Roman_23}, Dark Energy Spectroscopic Instrument (DESI) \citep{DESI}, Euclid \citep{Laureijs2011, Euclid2016, Euclid2022-Tiago_Castro}, the Large Synoptic Survey Telescope (LSST) \citep{Ivezic_19}, and J--PAS \citep{Benitez2014}.
+Within the standard model of cosmology, Lambda cold dark matter ($\Lambda$CDM) and its extensions, values of the cosmological parameters encode the fundamental properties of our Universe, ranging from the matter-energy content to the expansion history.
+Therefore, achieving sub-per cent level precision in measuring these parameters is essential for a detailed understanding of the origin and evolution of the Universe.
+To this end, the large-scale structure (LSS) of the Universe — the cosmic web traced by galaxies and halos — provides a rich and direct observable imprint of these parameters, making it a powerful probe for constraining cosmological parameters \citep[see {e.g.}][for recent studies]{EFTLSS_damico, EFTLSS_colas, Uhlemann_2020, Villaescusa_Navarro_2020, Gualdi_2021, Valgiannis_2021, Liu_2022, Ajani_2020}.
+This is one of the primary science objectives for many new and upcoming surveys, for example CMB-S4 \citep{CMBS4_22}, the Roman Space Telescope \citep{Roman_23}, the Dark Energy Spectroscopic Instrument (DESI) \citep{DESI}, Euclid \citep{Laureijs2011, Euclid2016, Euclid2022-Tiago_Castro}, the Large Synoptic Survey Telescope (LSST) \citep{Ivezic_19}, and J--PAS \citep{Benitez2014}.